 How can this create problems for us?
 As long as we keep thinking the problem is with the other person, we are likely to propose solutions that aren't inclusive and sustainable.
 What do I mean by that?
 Let's explore it with an example.
 Take the case of the eager supervisor who is quite passionate about his work and keeps sharing new ideas with his colleagues now and then.
 His colleagues also enjoy their roles, but they fall short of their supervisor's enthusiasm and often do not get enough space to share what they think.
 Without addressing this possibility, the supervisor thinks that his colleagues are probably not keen on doing their best.
 What do you think might follow?

 Even if the supervisor changes his behavior to accommodate for his colleagues’ perspectives, it still won’t be enough for the supervisor.
 Why?
 The reason is that the problem never was that the colleagues didn't have ideas to share or didn't look to do their best.
-The supervisor's mindset was largely inward toward them.
+The supervisor's mindset was largely blame-oriented toward them.
 It was, in fact, the supervisor who didn't allow others the space to chime in, in the keenness to share his own ideas.
 The supervisor will always have problems with his colleagues, because for him, others are inadequate and incompetent.
 Hence, there are chances that even if he has new people joining in, he would question them the same after some time has passed.
 Never will it once occur to him that he could be contributing to the problem about which he so often complains.